Grant Programs For Housing - Part 2

 Other Grants for Low-Income Families

-This private organization builds houses for low-income families in communities where housing can be both difficult to find and expensive.
-Houses are built by volunteers, and Habitat will provide mortgages on these houses to low-income families for low down payments, no interest, and for less than 30% of their income.
+is a private organization that builds houses for low-income families in communities where housing can be both difficult to find and expensive.
+Volunteers build the houses and Habitat provides mortgages with low down payments, no interest, and for less than 30% of their income.
 Unlike the predatory lending programs from the early 2000s, Habitat has been building and selling homes to low-income families for 40 years.
 Learn more here

 Your state, or even your city, may have individual grants and other programs for low-income families.
 Check your state's government website, or call your local or state government offices to discover any programs your state may offer.